Over the next few weeks we’ll be shining a light on how relationships and debt are intertwined.

 Money is a terrible thing to fall out over, especially with a partner.
 Like all debt problems money isn’t usually an issue until a sudden change of circumstances.
 A happy household bringing in two salaries might turn less happy if one partner suddenly loses a job.

 In a situation like this we’d recommend sitting down together to create an accurate and realistic budget, and we’d recommend seeking free and impartial advice from a debt charity like ourselves.
-We’d also recommend speaking to the relationship counselling service Relate, who are helping an increasing number of couples during the current recession.
+We’d also recommend speaking to the a relationship counselling service.

 Love and money are alike; they’re both a combustible mix.
 The devastation that the loss of one or the other can bring to families should not be underestimated, but as we see everyday problem debt has remedies.
 And as far as we know there are no ‘love reference’ agencies that record your relationship status for all to see and evaluate.
 Hearts, like credit files will mend given time.